Skip to main content

 Free Gardening Job Application Samples

-BLS says landscaping and groundskeeping jobs should grow 4% from 2024 to 2034, with 171,600 openings a year on average.
-Source Expert take: a strong letter should prove reliability, pace, and plant-care judgment.
+According to the BLS, landscaping and groundskeeping jobs are projected to grow 4% from 2024 to 2034, with an average of 171,600 openings per year.
+Expert advice: a strong cover letter should demonstrate reliability, efficiency, and sound plant-care judgment.

 Entry-Level Landscape Gardener Cover Letter for a Recent Graduate